pd3v/Tidalcycles-Workshop/README.md

 # Workshop on Tidalcycles
 Contents of a intro level workshop on Tidacyles I've been teaching.
-Includes slides and patterns.
+Includes markup file and patterns tidal file.